 2. Mixmax for Marketing

 As lawyers, we often explain the same general concepts to every client no matter how unique the situation is or how nuanced the solution might need to be.
 Mixmax is a marketing platform that helps you craft the perfect email message once and reuse it an unlimited number of times.
-You can customize templates to include your logo, colors, tagline and additional brand elements, among other things.
+You can customize templates to include your logo, colors, tagline and additional brand elements, among other things in this legal app.

 Mixmax allows me to save email templates to use whenever I find myself repeating the same concepts or processes.
 It integrates into Gmail too, so I’m only a click away from replying to all the common emails I get.